JasmineRimani/HIST-from-SysML-to-HDDL/SysML-HDDL translation/Readme.md

      - In def DomainFileWriting (self):
         - Code a check to match the task's parameters' names with the method's parameters' name when defining a HDDL method  [DONE].
      - In def ProblemFileElements(self):
-        - Code the multiple problem file generation with common core
+        - Code the multiple problem file generation with common core.
+[DONE]

 # To Code: